tyrauber/mongodb-rails3-tutorial/README.md

 Basic Ruby and Rails 3 knowledge will be required to follow this tutorial.

-*Note:*  Everything *after* the dollar symbol ($) is intended to be terminal command.
-Everything *after* a pound symbol (#) is intended to be a comment and should not be included in the terminal command.

 ## Prerequisites:

 You must have the following installed on your system.